bartw/incrementally_migrate_to_typescript/README.md

-# incrementally_migrate_to_typescript
-Incrementally migrate to TypeScript
+# Incrementally migrate your webpack project to TypeScript

+## License

+This repo is licensed under the [MIT License](LICENSE).